Comic Browser:

 Out of Commission

-Captain America #348 Synopsis by Peter Silvestro
+Captain America #348 synopsis by Peter Silvestro

 In the Arctic, anarchist villain Flag-Smasher is on the run from two members of his own organization, ULTIMATUM, who are trying to kill him.
 As they race across the ice on jet skis the hitmen fire blasters but the cagey mastermind tricks one into accidentally shooting the other then dispatches the other.
 Appropriating the dead man’s survival gear, Flag-Smasher heads toward a scientific outpost 25 km away….

 In Washington D.C. the new Captain America John Walker has been called before the Commission on Superhuman Affairs who are very upset at his disobeying orders in going after Left- and Right-Winger (last issue).
 Because he is unreliable, the Commission has decided to suspend him permanently and placed under arrest.
 Walker takes it all without a word….
-Just then, President Reagan enters the room, demanding to know why he had not been told that Captain America had been replaced and what happened to Steve Rogers.
+Just then, President Ronald Reagan enters the room, demanding to know why he had not been told that Captain America had been replaced and what happened to Steve Rogers.
 Discovering the Steve is in custody in connection with the assault on the President in issue #344, Reagan asserts that Steve saved him and demands he be released.
 He then offers John Walker his best wishes and departs.
 The Commission members move ahead to release Steve while deciding to keep Walker out of the public eye until the new administration takes over on January…..

 In the Arctic, Flag-Smasher seizes control of the ice station and sends a message to the authorities.
 In DC, Commission head Douglas Rockwell reports to his secret boss, who approves of letting John Walker roam free to besmirch the image of Captain America.
 He then orders a tracking device planted on Steve Rogers so they know where he is at all times.
 Valerie Cooper rushes in with a report that Flag-Smasher is holding the scientists hostage at the Arctic base and demands the Captain America come personally.
 They prepare to dispatch Walker….